gpillon/comfyui-odh-workbench/README.md

 - **`ENABLE_EZ_INFER`**: Set to `true` to enable the simple inference endpoint (default: `false`)
 - **`INFERENCE_DEBUG`**: Set to `true` to enable debug logging for inference operations (default: `false`)
-- **`INFERENCE_RANDOM_SEED_NODES`**: Set to `true` to automatically randomize seed values in workflows (default: `true`)
+- **`INFERENCE_RANDOM_SEED_NODES`**: Set to `true` to automatically randomize seed values in workflows.
+Very useful for demos. (default: `true`)

 ### ...why INFERENCE_RANDOM_SEED_NODES ...

 ...and not using somethin like `cache size 0` ?

 When using the ezinfer endpoint, it's important to note that ComfyUI maintains an internal cache for loaded models and other expensive operations.
 While you may want to generate different outputs by varying the seed value, completely invalidating the cache on each request would force ComfyUI to reload models and other cached data, significantly impacting performance.
-This allows ComfyUI to reuse cached models and intermediate results while is forced to generate (unique) outputs through different random seeds every endpoint call.
+This setting (INFERENCE_RANDOM_SEED_NODES) allows ComfyUI to reuse cached models and intermediate results while is forced to generate (unique) outputs through different random seeds every endpoint call.

 ### Cache Avoidance